orchest/orchest/docs/source/fundamentals/environment_variables.rst

 Pipeline environment variables
 ------------------------------

-Access your pipeline environment variables through the Pipeline settings:
+Access your Pipeline environment variables through the Pipeline settings:

 1. Open a Pipeline via the *Pipelines* option in the left menu pane.
 2. Click on *Settings* in the top right corner.